April 28, 2015

 What Is the Horse Protection Act?

-This federal bill was introduced to end the rampant abuse of Tennessee walking horses, but it needs to be stronger
+This federal law was enacted to end the rampant abuse of Tennessee walking horses, but it needs to be stronger

 In response to public outcry about the cruel treatment of Tennessee walking horses for the show ring, Congress passed the Horse Protection Act (HPA) of 1970.
 The intent of the law was to ban "soring"—the intentional infliction of pain to a horse's limbs to produce an exaggerated, artificial gait prized by some shows and judges.
 However, soring continues unabated throughout the Tennessee walking horse industry.